ebosetalee/Understanding-Python/databases/databases.md

 ## DATABASE TERMINOLOGY:

-- Databse - the container for all stored data
+- Database - the container for all stored data
 In sqlite, the entire database is stored in a single file
-- Databse dictionary - provides a comprehensive list of structures and tyes of data used in recording the data in the database.
+- Database dictionary - provides a comprehensive list of structures and types of data used in recording the data in the database.
 - In sqlite there is a table in each database called __SQL_lite_master__ that has this information in it you can query that table.
 However, there are commands that can do that.
 - Table - A collection of related data held in the database.
 - Field is the basic unit of data in the table so similar way to what a variable is.
 There are date fields, large text field and blobs(binary large object) - stored photographs or audio. __Fields__ are often referred to as columns in database; i.e single entry.